Go opening

 There are also go corner openings.
 There are many thousands of these standard variations known, related to developments in just one 10×10 corner of the board.
-In English, they are almost always called joseki, but one should be aware that joseki is not a synonym of corner opening, but of standard sequence.
-That is because the literal meaning in Japanese is of set (i.e. fixed or settled) stones.
+In English, they are almost always called joseki; joseki is not a synonym of corner opening, but of standard sequence.
+The literal meaning in Japanese is of set (i.e., fixed or settled) stones.
 There are joseki in Go that do not relate to the corner openings.
 The Korean term equivalent to joseki is jeongseok, often transliterated jungsuk.

 In Japanese the 10-10 point on the board (i.e. the center) is called tengen.
 An opening play at tengen is a kind of experimental opening, and has at times in history been controversial.
 It may lead to what is called mirror go, in Japanese manego, in which Black imitates White by playing diagonally opposite with respect to the centre stone.
 There is another style, also called mirror go, where from the beginning of the game White imitates Black in a diagonally-opposite way.
 The first kind was interesting, for strong players, before the introduction of komidashi, i.e. compensation points for second play.
 The second kind became interesting only after the introduction of komidashi.

 Go opening strategy is the strategy applied in Go opening.

 There are some conventional divisions that are applied.
 Firstly there is the distinction that may be drawn between go opening theory, the codified variations that resemble chess openings in the way that they occur repeated in games, and go opening principles.
 Since there is great freedom of choice, the fundamental opening principles are more useful for all players before they reach dan player level.